National Yang Ming Chiao Tung University School of Law: Research Centers

 The NYCU School of Law hosts research centers producing research and engaging in interdisciplinary legal studies.
 These research centers include: Center for Digital Governance and Legal Innovation, Center for Enterprise & Entrepreneurship, Center for Trans-Pacific Partnership and Transnational Trade Laws, and Research Center for Financial Regulation and Corporate Governance.
-The activities of these centers vary.
-For example, the Center for Digital Governance and Legal Innovation sponsors the Digital Law Asia website, a platform aimed at bringing together leading and emerging scholars, practitioners, and experts to contribute scholarly discussions and critical perspectives on matters relating to digital law in Asia.
+The activities of these centers vary; for example, the Center for Digital Governance and Legal Innovation sponsors the Digital Law Asia platform to foster scholarly discussion and critical perspectives on digital law in Asia.